-What is the potential impact that rising interest rates have when it comes to the debt you carry?
-Well, let’s put it into perspective.
+As for the potential impact rising interest rates could have when it comes to the debt you carry—well, let’s put things into perspective.

 According to the Educators Financial Kickstart Challenge, 54% of education members have debt (other than a mortgage) they would like to get under control.

-True or false: a one-percentage point hike in the Bank of Canada interest rate would mean that the interest rate on your mortgage only goes up by 1%.
+True or false: a one percent hike in the BoC rate would mean that the interest rate on your mortgage would only go up by 1%.

 That would be false.

-Let’s say you have a variable mortgage currently at a 3% interest rate.
-Since variable mortgage rates are generally set to the current level of interest rates, that 3% then becomes 4%—that’s an increase of 33%, not 1%.
+For example, let’s say you currently have a variable mortgage at 1.75%.
+Since variable rates are generally set to the current level of interest rates, that 1.75% would then become 2.75%—that’s an increase of (just over) 56%.

-Start throwing extra money towards your debt while interest rates are still relatively low.
+With that in mind, you might want to start throwing extra money towards your debt now while interest rates are still relatively low.

-If you’re making multiple debt repayments each month all at varying interest rates, you’re stretching your finances unnecessarily.
-A line of credit can streamline all that debt into one manageable monthly payment, freeing up cash flow so you can pay your debt off faster, saving you money in the long run.
-Something you’ll appreciate, particularly should interest rates continue to rise.
+If you’re making multiple debt repayments each month, all at varying interest rates, you’re stretching your finances unnecessarily.
+A line of credit can streamline all that debt into one manageable monthly payment, freeing up cash flow and saving you money in the long run.
+Something you’ll appreciate, particularly once interest rates begin to rise.

-Whether interest rates are rising or not, shopping around for the best rate is something you should be doing regardless.
-Naturally, the higher your credit rating, the better your bargaining power will be during your rate search and negotiations.
-So be sure to always make at least the minimum payment by the due date each month to keep your rating in excellent standing.
+Tip: The higher your credit rating, the better your bargaining power will be during your rate search and negotiations.
+So, be sure to always make at least the minimum payment by the due date on all monthly bills to keep your rating in good standing.

-Whether you’re shopping around for your first mortgage, are looking to renew/refinance your existing one, or wanting to consolidate multiple high-interest credit cards and loans before interest rates climb any higher—reach out to Educators Financial Group.
-Because no matter where you are on the pay grid or what your pension income is in retirement, we can offer you the lending solution that fits your specific financial situation and provides you with peace of mind.
+Whether you’re shopping around for your first mortgage, about to renew an existing mortgage, or want to consolidate multiple high-interest credit cards and loans before interest rates start to climb—reach out to Educators Financial Group.
+No matter where you are on the pay grid, or what your pension income is in retirement—we can offer you the lending solution that fits your needs and provides you with peace of mind.